-On the KONA 3/3x card, mini-connectors are provided for two SDI inputs and two SDI outputs for Single or Dual Link.
+On the KONA 3G card, mini-connectors are provided for two SDI inputs and two SDI outputs for Single or Dual Link.
 A cable with four Mini-connectors on one end and four BNCs on the other end is provided for connecting equipment to the SDI inputs and outputs.

-KONA 3 has three video outputs altogether-two SDI outputs that are used for both High- and Standard-definition (SD/HD-SDI), and one component analog output (discussed later).
-Each of the three outputs is independently switchable between HD and SD.
+KONA 3G has four video outputs altogether:

+- two SDI outputs that are used for both High- and Standard-definition (SD/HD-SDI) - two monitor outputs (discussed later), one component analog and one HDMI 1.4a.

+Each of the four outputs is independently switchable between HD and SD.
 For example, if you are working in HD, you can have simultaneous HD-SDI, SD-SDI, and HD-component analog output.